 Tadiandamol is the second highest peak in Karnataka.
 Located in the Western Ghats, it is close to the town of Kakkabe in Coorg district.
-It lies right on the Kerala-Karnataka border and stands tall at 1748 meters above sea level.
+It lies right on the Kerala-Karnataka border and stands tall at 1748 m above sea level.
 The peak poses a serious challenge to trekkers and climbers.

-Tadiandamol is derived from Malayalam and loosely translates as the biggest mountain.'
-For those who are not keen on the rather tough trek, a four wheeler can be used to traverse more than half the distance.
+Tadiandamol is derived from Malayalam and loosely translates as the biggest mountain.
+For those who are not keen on the rather tough trek, a four-wheeler can be used to traverse more than half the distance.
 However, the last stretch is rather difficult, though the stunning view from the top of the peak is worth the effort.

 The Nalakand palace at the base of the hill is of historical importance.
 It was built by Dodda Veerarajendra in 1792 to provide his army with safe shelter.
-A few kilometers before reaching the peak, trekkers can take a halt at the ancient Padi Igguthappa temple.
+A few kilometres before reaching the peak, trekkers can take a halt at the ancient Padi Igguthappa temple.

-How to reach Tadiandamol
+How To Reach Tadiandamol

 Tadiandamol can be accessed easily from Kerala and Karnataka.
 The nearest airport is Bangalore which is 321 km from Tadiandamol the nearest railhead is also Bangalore which is 263 km from Tadiandamol.
-Taxis are available for the five hour drive from Bangalore to Tadiandamol.
+Taxis are available for the five-hour drive from Bangalore to Tadiandamol.

 Tadiandamol Summer is the ideal time to visit Tadiandamol.